realtymaps/promise-ftp/README.md

   * the `FtpConnectionError` and `FtpReconectError` classes have been moved to [their own module](https://github.com/realtymaps/promise-ftp-errors), in anticipation of creating a semi-interchangeable API for [promise-sftp](https://github.com/realtymaps/promise-sftp).
-They are still exposed on the main module, but for npm 3+ the `promise-ftp-errors` module must now be listed as an explicit dependency.
+They are still exposed on the main module as well.

 * Version 1.1.0 adds:
   * the `autoReconnect` and `preserveCwd` options